 Zwift’s avatar sizing is actually quite simple.
 There are only three avatar body types for men, and two for women.
 Here’s what they look like:

-What determines which avatar you see?
+What determines which body size you see?
 It’s the rider’s weight and height.
 It appears body types change at a particular BMI.

 Men’s Avatar Sizing: